 The Yellowstone River is now open above the lake to fishing.
 The water has come down and the fishing is starting to really pick up.
 Fishing on the Madison and Gibbon has slowed down due to warmer water temperatures.
 You can still get into some nice fish on the riffle section of the Madison from the Barns Pools near the West Entrance upstream to Nine Mile Bridge.
 We received a report that Gibbon Meadow was fishing well with small Morris Hoppers, Black Ants and foam Hi-vis beetles.
 Slough Creek and Lamar river have been fishing well with Hoppers, Cocktail Nymphs, Copper Johns, Hotwire Princes and beadhead Pheasant tails.
 There have also been good hatches of Golden Stoneflies and caddis flies on the Gallatin River downstream to Taylors Fork.

 Henry’s Fork Tributaries

-We’ve had great reports from Henry’s Lake.
+We’ve had great reports from Henry’s Lake as well as Island Park Reservoir.
 Best action has been to use a small wooly bugger, leech or Chironomid pattern with an indicator.
-Most of the fish are 16 inch Cutthroats but there have also been some nice Brook Trout and Hybrids landed.
-Things are also starting to happen on Island Park Reservoir.
+There have been some really nice Cutthroats caught on up to 24 inches, but there have also been some nice Brook Trout and Hybrids landed in Henry’s Lake.
+It is mostly a rainbow trout fishery in Island Park Reservoir with the occasional large trophy coming to the net.
 Gulper fishing has also started to roll on Hebgen Lake.
 Normally mid-July through August are the best months to fish the great lakes of our area.